-8.1.1 The present Section applies to propulsion plants with the main engines having a power of not less than 75 kW when ICE are used and of not less than 110 kW when using turbo or electric drives, and to auxiliary diesel generators as well as to ICE-driven machinery having a primary engine power of not less than 110 kW.

-8.1.2 Torsional vibration calculations shall be prepared both for the basic variant and for other variants and conditions possible in the operation of the installation, as follows:

-.1 maximum power take-off and idling speed (with the propeller blades at zero position) for installations comprising CP-propellers or vertical axis propellers;

-.2 individual and simultaneous operation of main engines with a common reduction gear;

-.3 reverse gear (propulsion plant reversing mode);

-.4 connection of additional power consumers if their moments of inertia are commensurate with the inertia moments of the working cylinder;

-.5 running with one cylinder missfiring, for installations containing flexible couplings and reduction gear; to be assumed not firing is the cylinder the disconnection of which accounts to the greatest degree for the increase of stresses and alternating torques;

-.6 damper jammed or removed where single main engine installations are concerned;

-.7 flexible coupling blocked due to breakage of its elastic components (where single main engine installations are concerned).
+- 8.1.1 The present Section applies to propulsion plants with the main engines having a power of not less than 75 kW when ICE are used and of not less than 110 kW when using turbo or electric drives, and to main and auxiliary diesel generators as well as to ICE-driven machinery having a primary engine power of not less than 110 kW, as well as main and auxiliary diesel generators and auxiliary machinery driven by ICE with not less than 110 kW power. - 8.1.2 Torsional vibration calculations shall be prepared both for the basic variant and for other variants and conditions possible in the operation of the installation, as follows: - .1 maximum power take-off and idling speed (with the propeller blades at zero position) for installations comprising CP-propellers or vertical axis propellers; - .2 individual and simultaneous operation of main engines with a common reduction gear; - .3 reverse gear (propulsion plant reversing mode); - .4 connection of additional power consumers if their moments of inertia are commensurate with the inertia moments of the working cylinder; - .5 running with one cylinder missfiring, for installations containing flexible couplings and reduction gear; to be assumed not firing is the cylinder the disconnection of which accounts to the greatest degree for the increase of stresses and alternating torques; - .6 damper jammed or removed where single main engine installations are concerned; - .7 flexible coupling blocked due to breakage of its elastic components (where single main engine installations are concerned).

+The steerable propellers with podded drives with respect to torsional vibrations shall all comply with 7.2.12, which shall be indicated in the technical documentation submitted for consideration to the Register.
+In this case, the submission of a separate torsional vibration calculations is not required.
-8.1.3 For ships of restricted area of navigation R3, calculations stipulated by 8.1.2.6 and 8.1.2.7 are not necessary.
-No calculations shall be submitted if it is documented that the installation is similar to that approved earlier or that its mass inertia moments and torsion stiffness between masses do not differ from the basic ones by 10 per cent and 5 per cent accordingly or the calculation may be limited to determination of the natural frequencies if at this stage of the calculation it is established that the differences in the mass inertia moments and torsion stiffness between masses do not result in change of the natural frequency of any one of the modes under consideration by more than 5 per cent.

-8.1.4 Torsional vibration calculations shall include:

-.1 details of all the installation components: particulars of engine, propeller, damper, flexible coupling, reduction gear, generator, etc.;
+- 8.1.3 For ships of restricted area of navigation R3, calculations stipulated by 8.1.2.6 and 8.1.2.7 are not necessary.
+No calculations shall be submitted if it is documented that the installation is similar to that approved earlier or that its mass inertia moments and torsion stiffness between masses do not differ from the basic ones by 10 per cent and 5 per cent accordingly or the calculation may be limited to determination of the natural frequencies if at this stage of the calculation it is established that the differences in the mass inertia moments and torsion stiffness between masses do not result in change of the natural frequency of any one of the modes under consideration by more than 5 per cent. - 8.1.4 Torsional vibration calculations shall include: - .1 details of all the installation components: particulars of engine, propeller, damper, flexible coupling, reduction gear, generator, etc.;

-speeds corresponding to the principal long-term operating conditions specified for operation under partial loads (half speed, slow speed, dead slow speed, trawling operation, zero-speed operation for installations comprising CP-propellers, main diesel generator conditions, etc.);
+speeds corresponding to the principal long-term operating conditions specified for operation under partial loads (half speed, slow speed, dead slow speed, trawling operation, zero-speed operation for installations comprising CP-propellers, main diesel generator conditions, etc.):